Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 I like to start all my reviews off with a rundown of the performance specs and it just turns out this is where the SB900 really shines.

-Especially if you prefer the old school feel of a really heavy flywheel.
+Especially if you prefer the old school feel of a heavy flywheel.

 With a flywheel this heavy, you won’t have to worry about the SB900 being able to create enough momentum for a smooth pedaling motion.